rangle/ngCourse2/handout/routing/routeroutlet.md

-# Using a Placeholder for a Route Component #
+# Dynamically Adding Route Components #

 Rather than define each route's component separately, use `RouterOutlet` which serves as a component placeholder; Angular 2 dynamically adds the component for the route being activated next to the `<router-outlet></router-outlet>` element.